 Footing Design Excel (Isolated Footing Combined Footing) Sheet Download

 An isolated footing is a type of foundation used for individual columns.
-It is typically designed in a square, rectangular, or circular shape to support the load from a single column and distribute it to the ground.
+They are generally square, rectangular, or round in shape to bear the load from a single column and spread this to the earth.

 Example: